Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 If Multi-Client Impact Is Underestimated:

-“Your RAT removal is progressing, but forensics shows attackers accessed healthcare, financial, and government client data through your agency.
+“Your RAT removal is progressing, but forensics shows attackers accessed government, financial, and government proprietary technical data through your agency.
 How does multi-sector compromise change your notification strategy and regulatory obligations?”

 If Regulatory Complexity Is Ignored:

-“While investigating, Lisa reports that healthcare client data was accessed, potentially triggering HIPAA breach notification requirements.
+“While investigating, Marcus Williams reports that government proprietary technical data was accessed, potentially triggering ITAR breach notification requirements.
 How do you balance technical response with complex regulatory compliance across multiple sectors?”

 If Competitive Intelligence Theft Is Missed:

-“Your technical cleanup is solid, but Tom discovered a competitor submitted a proposal with your exact strategy.
+“Your technical cleanup is solid, but Elena Rodriguez discovered a competitor submitted a proposal with your exact strategy.
 How do you address intellectual property theft while managing client trust?”

 Success Metrics for Session: